 Managing Partner, Guidepost Growth EquityMike Joined Landmark’s board of trustees in June of 2017.
 He has extensive experience working with growth-stage businesses as both an investor and an operator.
 He is a founder and multiple-time CEO with a deep understanding of the unique operational challenges that growing companies face.
 He has taken several companies public and has worked at Advent International, Razorfish, i-Cube, International Consulting Services, and is the co-founder of SAP America.
 Mike and his wife Randa, have a child who attended Landmark from 2014 - 2019.

 Catherine Slark P'01

 Cathy has served on the Landmark School Board of Trustees since 1999 and is the proud parent of David who graduated in 2001.
-Cathy leads the Board’s Outreach and Education Committee and formerly served on the Development, Finance, and Investment Committees.
-Cathy took a leadership role in the school’s $6MM Landmark Matters capital campaign which was completed in under two years.
+Cathy has been a member of the Education, Development, Finance, and Investment Committees.
+She took a leadership role in the school’s $6MM Landmark Matters capital campaign which was completed in under two years.
 Cathy is a native of Yorkshire in the north of England and holds a degree in Pharmacy from the University of Bath, England.
 She is involved in children’s education and is a trustee of two independent schools.
 Martin and Cathy have a grown son and daughter.
-They support multiple nonprofit organizations in the fields of education, medicine, and the environment.
+They support multiple nonprofit organizations in the fields of education, medicine, overcoming poverty and the environment.
 In her free time Cathy enjoys gardening, golfing, and walking.